Suits Filed Against Carnival Cruises, Cuban Firms Over Seized Property In Cuba

 Claimants are not just going after private companies — they are also taking advantage of the Helms-Burton rule to sue the Cuban government.

 Exxon Mobil Corp. sued Cuban state-run oil and foreign trade corporations.
-Both use an oil refinery and other properties that an Exxon Mobil says were expropriated by the Cuban government from its predecessor company in 1960.
+Both use an oil refinery and other properties that Exxon Mobil says were expropriated by the Cuban government from its predecessor company in 1960.
 Exxon Mobil is reportedly seeking to recover $280 million in losses.

 Behn says he is grateful that President Trump enabled his family to finally seek redress in the courts.
 "Where the American government would finally back us, to recognize that we're the legitimate owners — was great, was amazing," he says.